 2. Leopard Print Bowling Shirt from Bowlingconcepts.com

-These bowling-style shirt with camp collars are among my favorite style (which is one of the many aesthetic sensibilities I share with Jackson Galaxy).
+These bowling-style shirts with camp collars are among my favorites.
 This leopard-print number ($56.95) from Bowlingconcepts.com is built for the Cat Guy.
-It's polyester with faux-suede leopard panels.
+It’s polyester with faux-suede leopard panels.
 The buttons are shaped like little dice.
 It would go well with a studded belt, black trousers, creepers, and your favorite fur-felt hat.
 (You have all those things, right?)

 3. Meow t-shirt from Skreened.com

 This shirt dances between subtle and overt.
 I like that.
-A lot of cat T-shirts deal in visual puns -- like one with a cat wearing goggles that says "Check Meowt."
-That's good and all, but a shirt like that, to me, says "I love visual puns" more than it says "I love cats."
+A lot of cat T-shirts deal in visual puns — like one with a cat wearing goggles that says “Check Meowt.”
+That’s good and all, but a shirt like that, to me, says “I love visual puns” more than it says “I love cats.”
 This one, from Skreened.com ($29.99), makes it a little more clear.
-Who else but a Cat Guy would wear "Meow" on his chest?
-At the same time, it invites questions ("So, you have a cat?") rather than being over-the-top righteous or self-congratulatory and smug.
-Cat Dandy does not like smug.
+Who else but a Cat Guy would wear “Meow” on his chest?
+At the same time, it invites questions (“So, you have a cat?”).
+Cat Dandy gives two paws up.

 4. Cat Salt and Pepper Set from Maiden

 In 2004, when The Biggest Relationship of My Life ended and I was setting myself up in a new apartment, I went to my favorite hardware store and got some cat salt-and-pepper shakers for my new kitchen.
 Like these from Maiden ($26.20), the salt kitty is white while the pepper kitty is black.
 Mine are sitting on an adorable little couch, but these look fine sitting anywhere.
 They’d be good for any Cat Guy who has a kitchen.